 Shares are classified as equity when there is no contractual obligation to transfer cash or other financial assets.
-Retained earnings/accumulated losses include all current and prior period retained profits/losses.
+Accumulated losses include all current and prior period retained profits/losses.
 All transactions with owners are recorded separately within equity.

 4.21 Provisions and contingent liabilities